 Speaking of food, Boston is pretty dang famous for its food.
 You would be doing the city a SERIOUS disservice if you weren’t to try out any of its top dishes.

-Boston is one of the major cities of the beautiful area that is New England.
+Boston is one of the major cities in the beautiful New England area.
 This region is known for its rugged coastline, endless suburbs and picturesque fishing villages.
-Exploring it using Boston as a base is very, very doable.
+Exploring it, with Boston as a base, is a top plan.

 So we’re saying it’s one of the best day trips from Boston you could ever do.
 Especially if you like your destinations to be extra charming and historic.
 There’s Sandwich, for example, which is the oldest town in New England, dating back to 1637 – expect lots of old buildings (including a 1698 tavern!).
 Plymouth, where the United States basically was born, is well worth a visit.
 Cape Cod is also awesome.
 This whole region is awesome, actually.
 Definitely go.